Here’s Why Financial Planning Is Not Just for the Wealthy

-You may not be at that stage in life right now, but there are other ways you can protect your current income.
-You can start a savings account or an emergency fund.
+You may not be at that stage in life, but there are other ways to protect your current income by saving your money at top banks.
+For example,you can start a savings account or an emergency fund.

 Over 32% of Americans could not cover a $400 financial emergency.
 And while that is a low estimate, almost 80% of Americans said that they are doing “okay,” when it comes to their personal finances.

 Protect your current income by financially planning for future emergencies.
 Dedicate a percentage of your salary to a savings account or emergency fund.